 Soy.
 Soy baby formula contains a combination of protein and carbohydrates that differs from that found in milk-based baby formula.
 A doctor may recommend giving your baby a soy-based baby formula if they are lactose intolerant.
 Infants who have trouble with cow milk-based baby formula tend to have an easier time with soy-based baby formula.

 Specialized formulas.
 Babies born with heart disease or other medical issues can benefit from baby formulas made with their condition in mind.

 You can usually find baby formula in the following forms:

 - Powder.
 Powdered formula typically comes in a container with a scoop.
-You measure out the correct amount of baby formula into a feeding bottle, add water, then shake until the powder dissolves and creates a milky liquid.
+You measure out the correct amount of water first, then add the baby formula into a feeding bottle.
+Shake until the powder dissolves and creates a milky liquid.

 - Liquid concentrate.
 Liquid concentrate formula works similarly to powder formula.
 You measure out the correct amount of concentrate and water before mixing.
 The cost of liquid concentrate baby formula tends to be higher than what you pay for powdered baby formula.

 - Ready-to-feed.
 Ready-to-feed formula requires no measuring or mixing.
 You can find these formulas in containers of various sizes.
 They can usually be stored at room temperature and then refrigerated for up to 48 hours after opening.
 That convenience usually comes at a higher cost.

 Tips on Choosing a Baby Formula

 All commercial baby formulas receive oversight from the Food and Drug Administration (FDA) to ensure that they meet established nutritional requirements and safety standards.
 For any formula you buy, make sure to check that the expiration date hasn't passed and that the container doesn't have any leaks and is otherwise in good condition.